acornomedia/acornomedia.github.io/_posts/2017-02-23-install-free-lets-encrypt-ssl-certificate-in-webmin.markdown

 ---
-published: true
----
----
 layout: post
 title:  "Install Free Let's Encrypt SSL Certificate in Webmin on Ubuntu"
 date:   2017-02-23
 category: "hosting"
-tags: ["EDM", "Transactional Emails", "Gmail", "Google", "Marketing", "Email Markup"]
+tags: ["Webmin", "Let's Encrypt", "Ubuntu"]
 ---

 Let's Encrypt SSL certificates are all the rage now, because finally, you can get free SSL certificates instantly from the server.
-What benefit can be more obvious than using a free SSL certificate within Webmin itself?
-After all, you are probably using Webmin because it's free.
-So let's start installing this SSL certificate.
+What benefit can be more obvious than using a free SSL certificate for Webmin itself?
+After all, you are probably using Webmin because it's a great free tool.
+So let's start installing this SSL certificate right away.

-This is currently the easiest guide to installing the SSL cerficate from Let's Encrypt into Webmin on the **Ubuntu operating system**.
+This is currently the **easiest** guide to installing the SSL cerficate from Let's Encrypt into Webmin on the **Ubuntu operating system**.

 #### Step 1 — Check Webmin Version ####